-Yes, rates are increasing overall.
+Yes, rates are decreasing for all customers.
 The details include:

-- An increase or decrease in the market price of natural gas, depending on where you live,
+- A decrease in the market price of natural gas,

-- Increases in transportation and storage rates, depending on where you live,
+- Decreases in transportation, storage and delivery rates depending where you live, and

-For customers in southern Ontario, the net increase for gas supplies and transportation is about $20 a year.
-In the North West zone, the net annual increase is about $50, and an increase of about $41 in the North East zone.
+For customers in southern Ontario, the net decrease for gas supplies is about $50 a year.
+In the North West zone, the net annual decrease is about $13 for gas supplies, and there is a net annual decrease of about $58 in the North East zone.

 Transportation costs - Transportation costs include all information on the "Transportation to Union Gas" and "Transportation price adjustment" lines on your bill and reflect the cost of transporting natural gas to Ontario from its North American sources.